COSC3020/pancake-sort-nataliesleight/README.md

 For the number of flips: $T(n) ∈ Θ(2n)$

 The flips occur at the end of the outer for loop, not hitting any of the inner for loop.
 The outer for loop runs n times, and the flip function is called twice for each iteration.
-Thus it is called $2n$ time.
+Thus flip is called $2n$ times.

 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.” - Natalie Sleight